Harry Raymond Eastlack: Later life and FOP progression

 Unaware of the consequences of surgery on an FOP patient, the physician admitted Eastlack for hip surgery in 1941 which caused further physical restriction.
 Over time Eastlack became more and more immobilized as more joints became fused and newly formed sheets or strings of bone calcified his limbs.
-In 1944 he was readmitted for a study which confirmed that the calcified smooth muscles, tendons, and ligaments had indeed become mature bone.
+In 1944, he was readmitted for a study which confirmed that the calcified smooth muscles, tendons, and ligaments had indeed become mature bone.
 The ossification along his vertebrae and other anatomical parts that Eastlack would suffer in the next 29 years ultimately fused him into a permanently bowed position.

 Eastlack's case of FOP progressed at a more rapid rate due to the number of intrusive surgeries he underwent.
 In 1948, at the age of 15, his jaw had become fused so he could no longer eat solid food and had to speak through clenched teeth.
-At a young age he faced difficulty sitting down, as well.
+At a young age, he faced difficulty sitting down, as well.
 His hips were one of the first anatomical parts to become immobilized due to heterotopic ossification.
 Soon, bone formed across his upper arms and extended onto his sternum, tying his arms to his breast.
 Sheets of bone spread along his back and ribbons of bone extended from there to his skull, inhibiting proper head movement.
 The new bone growths throughout the years also caused juts of bone to form on his pelvis and thighs, and it caused both of his feet to become clubbed.
 One year he accidentally bumped his buttocks into a radiator, and this resulted in a bruise wherein the smooth tissue was destroyed and gave way to newly formed bone.
 Ultimately, the only physical mobilites that Eastlack had left were that of his face (his eyebrows, eyes, ears, nose, cheeks, and lips), his tongue, and partially his teeth and jaw, although this was extremely restricted.

 As the disease progressed and his bones ossified and he became more immobilized, Eastlack struggled more with routine movement and self-care.

-His family (especially his mother) would take care of him, but when she was too weak and feeble to continue taking care of him, as she grew older, Eastlack was then taken to a nursing home in Philadelphia, The Inglis House for the Incurables, which is now simply known as the Inglis House.
+His family (especially his mother) would take care of him, but when she could no longer continue taking care of him as she grew older, Eastlack was then taken to a nursing home in Philadelphia, The Inglis House for the Incurables, which is now simply known as the Inglis House.